Directory structure

 Rules

-app/ MUST contain the application code, executable payload, or equivalent implementation artifacts needed to operate the application.
+app/MUST contain the application code, executable payload, or equivalent implementation artifacts needed to operate the application.- The internal structure of

-- This specification does not define build, install, or runtime layout inside
+app/is application-defined. - This specification does not define build, install, or runtime layout inside

 app/.